A Gentleman: Plot

 2017: Gaurav Kapoor, an engineer working at a software firm in suburban Miami, plans to marry his friend Kavya, but she prefers a man with an adventurous and risk-loving nature.
 Gaurav tries to ask Kavya on a date and also meets her parents, who consider Gaurav as a potential groom for Kavya.
 Meanwhile, Gaurav is ordered by his boss to visit Mumbai to close a business deal.
 However, his initial hesitation to go there hints he may have something to do with difficult and mysterious Rishi Purohit, a doppelganger who has remained unknown and unseen for the longest time since his disappearance.

-2012: Rishi, a clandestine spy, works for an espionage organization Unit X, which is headed by his superior, Colonel Vijay Saxena (Suniel Shetty).
+2012: Rishi, a clandestine spy, works for an espionage organization Unit X, which is headed by his superior, Colonel Vijay Saxena as (Suniel Shetty).
 Rishi and his team attempt to extract intelligence from the Chinese Embassy in Bangkok.
 While escaping, Yakob, a teammate, shoots down an innocent police officer, which enrages Rishi.
 Rishi returns to Mumbai, where he talks to Vijay about retiring from the world of espionage.
 Vijay Saxena asks him to perform one last job for him and this involves spying on Mishra, the Defense Secretary of India, who has information Vijay wants to lay hands on.
 Rishi manages to save information to the hard drive and later meets Gaurav, a database manager working in a weapons manufacturing company, Norcorp, in Miami.
 Gaurav and Rishi retrieve the important data about Mishra's connections.
-Gaurav is later shot to immediate death by Yakub in order to eliminate evidence and clue.
-Vijay, having decided that he cannot let Rishi loose, instructs Yakub through a text message to kill him.
+Gaurav is later shot to immediate death by Yakub in order to eliminate evidence and clue for Vijay Saxena., having decided that he cannot let Rishi loose, instructs Yakub through a text message to kill him.
 Rishi senses the suspicion and fights off Yakub and the other agents.
 Yakub manages to shoot Rishi, but Rishi manages to escape; he eventually adopts Gaurav's identity and goes to Miami for a peaceful life, revealing that he is in fact Rishi himself.

 2017: After being unintentionally recorded in a viral video and recognised by the members of Unit X, Rishi is soon attacked by Koko, an associate of Unit X's local contact Jignesh.
 He is forced to abduct and hide Koko in his car, which is noticed by his friend Dixit, who tries to help him and unintentionally kills Koko in the struggle.
 Yakub and the other Unit X agents track Rishi down and confront him, where Rishi finally confesses that he needed a peaceful life and reveals to Yakub that the hard drive was unintentionally destroyed by Yakub himself when he had tried to kill Rishi earlier.